mikejmcguirk/Neovim-Win10-Lazy/README.md

 - For this config, a "MainBrowser" environment variable can be created containing the fully-qualified name of the Browser you want Markdown Preview to use.
 If this variable does not exist, Markdown Preview will attempt to use your default browser

 - By default, this config uses the Fluoromachine "delta" theme.
 An "NvimTheme" environment variable can be created and set to "blue" to enable a customized color scheme

+- To use Zig as an alternative compiler for Treesitter:

+  - Download and unzip Zig to your preferred directory.
+Create a Windows PATH to the zig.exe

+  - Delete any Treesitter parser data already present

+  - Set <code>require('nvim-treesitter.install').compilers = { "zig" }</code> above the default <code>require('nvim-treesitter.configs').setup</code> line

+  - Restart Neovim and see if the parsers try re-installing

 ### Windows Terminal Notes